Profits / Investments

 Dairy - 1%

-Consider how we spend our money:
+Consider where we spend our money.

 “USA Refinery yield 1993 - 2010:

-46% - Finished Motor Gasoline
+46% - Finished Motor Gasoline [to be burned in automobiles]

 29.5% - Distillate Fuel Oil (for trucks, locomotives ... tractors ... home heating and electricity)

-9.1% - Kerosene-Type Jet Fuel”-----
+9.1% - Kerosene-Type Jet Fuel” (aviation)

 -